 If you are in a balance challenged position, your core is working.
 Your core is the foundation of your balance.
 As we age, our eyesight worsens, our hearing is challenged, and our proprioceptors can be thrown off from injuries or neuropathy.
 Core strength is a great way to compensate for these losses.
 Balance training is like any other exercise program.
 The more you practice, the better it gets.
 Start with your feet in a heel-toe position and work your way up to more challenging things like a single leg stance.
 Then add some motion.
 Balance training can be fun if you make it!

 Any exercise gets harder when weights are involved.
 You can use ankle weights or dumbbells.
 Just be careful you do not drop them on your head!
 Today we will show you how to incorporate weights into your core routine.
 No weights at home?
 Use a water bottle filled with rocks or sand.
 You can also use a bag full of canned foods.

 We learned the right way to complete a plank.
 Now let's try adding some movement.
 You can hold a plank and foot movements, or hand movements to make it more difficult.
 Not ready for that quite yet?
 Try lowering yourself closer to the floor.
 Move from the wall to the chair, or the chair to the floor.
 If you are on your knees, pop up into your feet.
 You can also add time to your planks.
 We started at 10 seconds.
 Increase your hold times and decrease your rest breaks to make the plank more difficult.

 If you are looking to improve your balance and core strength and need a little help, come to the experts at Wellness 360.
-We offer one on one training, online subscription exercise programs, or group fitness classes.
-All of our classes are led and designed by Physical Therapists.
+Maybe you currently have back pain or postural issues and are looking for more individualized treatments.
+Wellness 360 offers one-on-one physical therapy, massage therapy, and wellness classes for all levels of fitness.
+We have online, in-studio, and on-demand exercise programs.
 If you would like to learn more, check us out at www.wellness360fitness.com